 Register each individual subject’s high-resolution anatomical image to the standard atlas.

-Warp the ROI masks into each participant’s individual brain space using the registrations performed in the previous step
+Warp the ROI masks into each participant’s individual brain space using the registrations performed in the previous step.

 Extract FA values for each subject from each of the three ROIs.